purescript-contrib/purescript-book/text/chapter5.md

 current = calculateCurrent lightbulb lightbulb -- uncaught mistake
 ```

 Note that while a newtype can only have a single constructor, and the constructor must be of a single value, a newtype _can_ take any number of type variables.
-For example, the following newtype would be a valid definition:
+For example, the following newtype would be a valid definition (`err` and `a` are the type variables, and the `CouldError` constructor expects a _single_ value of type `Either err a`):

 ```Haskell
 newtype CouldError err a = CouldError (Either err a)